kylekwong/cs109-hot-hand/hot_hand.md

 layout: default
 ---

-# Motivation
-Widely held to be true by many sports fans, the "Hot Hand" theory is the belief that a person who has experienced success with a seemingly random event has a greater chance of further success in additional attempts.
-In the context of basketball, this is the belief that as a player continuously makes successful, sequential shots (i.e. when they're on a streak), their next shot has a higher chance of success than if they were not on a streak.
-Most studies in the past have shown that the Hot Hand theory is fallacious [1]; however, a recent study has provided some convincing evidence that the Hot Hand theory might not be so far-fetched after all [2].
-The goal of our project is to see for ourselves if the Hot Hand theory is in fact merely a falsehood.

 # How the Hot Hand would Look
 A statistical model of the Hot Hand might look something like